P4-Research/nikss-artifacts/README.md

 ```
 default_hugepagesz=1G hugepagesz=1G hugepages=32 transparent_hugepage=never
 ```
--  Disable Ethernet flow-control on the NIC ports.
-For example if the NIC ports are named `ens3f0` and `ens3f0`:
+- When assigning CPU cores to BPF or DPDK programs, avoid cross-NUMA traffic by selecting CPU cores that belong to the NUMA node where the NIC is located.
+For example, the NUMA node of NIC port `ens3f0` can be retrieved as follows:
 ```
-ethtool -A ens3f0 rx off tx off
-ethtool -A ens3f1  rx off tx off
+cat /sys/class/net/ens3f0/device/numa_node
 ```
-When assigning CPU cores to BPF or DPDK programs, avoid cross-NUMA traffic by selecting CPU cores that belong to the NUMA node where the NIC is located.

 ### Build p4c-ebpf-psa